-MRC Transmark and its material subsidiaries (the "MRC Transmark Group") are parties to a &60 million credit facility with HSBC Bank PLC, dated September 17, 2010 (as amended, restated and supplemented from time to time, the "MRC Transmark Facility") which currently consists of a AUD\$30.3 million (USD\$30 million) term loan facility and a &34.5 million (USD\$45 million) revolving credit facility, with a &20 million (USD \$26 million) sublimit on letters of credit.
-MRC Transmark Holdings UK Limited is also party to a &10 million (USD\$13 million) multi-currency overdraft facility, which was entered into on June 30, 2011.
-At December 31, 2011, AUD\$30.3 million (USD\$31 million) was outstanding under the MRC Transmark Facility, USD\$45.0 million was available under the MRC Transmark Facility, and the weighted average interest rate on borrowings was 7.17%.
-At December 31, 2011, &0.2 million (USD\$0.3 million) was outstanding under the multi-currency overdraft facility.
+MRC Transmark and its material subsidiaries (the "MRC Transmark Group") are parties to a €60 million credit facility with HSBC Bank PLC, dated September 17, 2010 (as amended, restated and supplemented from time to time, the "MRC Transmark Facility") which currently consists of a AUD\$30.3 million (USD\$31.2 million) term loan facility and a €34.5 million (USD\$44 million) revolving credit facility, with a €20 million (USD\$5 million) sublimit on letters of credit.
+MRC Transmark Holdings UK Limited is also party to a €10 million (USD\$13 million) multi-currency overdraft facility, which was entered into on June 30, 2011.
+At September 30, 2011, €37.4 million (USD\$47.5 million) was outstanding under the MRC Transmark Facility, and the weighted average interest rate on borrowings was 5.79%.
+At September 30, 2011, €5.1 million (USD\$6.5 million) was outstanding under the multi-currency overdraft facility.

-The MRC Transmark Facility reduces by ≤ 10 million (USD ≤ 13 million) over its three year term (subject to foreign exchange calculations given its dual currency nature).
+The MRC Transmark Facility will be reduced by €10 million (USD\$13 million) over its three year term (subject to foreign exchange calculations given its dual currency nature).
 The multi-currency overdraft facility has a term of one year.